U.S. Tobacco Control Laws Database©

 The ANR Foundation contains the only national repository of state and local tobacco-related ordinances and regulations in the United States.
 Our U.S. Tobacco Control Laws Database© serves as a key resource for researchers and media outlets which use our data to document trends and research the effectiveness of tobacco-related legislation.

-The Tobacco Control Laws data have been used in more than 530 peer-reviewed journal articles, studies, and/or reports, and in multiple NCI monographs and Surgeon Generals’ Reports.
+The Tobacco Control Laws data have been used in at least 565 peer-reviewed journal articles, studies, and/or reports, and in multiple NCI monographs and Surgeon Generals’ Reports.
 We are also the home of the only national database of smokefree and tobacco-free college campus policies.

 Smokefree Lists and Maps